vtex/toolbelt/README.md

   Commands:

     login                  Log into a VTEX account
     logout                 Logout of the current VTEX account list [query]           List your installed VTEX apps watch [log-level]      Send the files to the registry and watch for changes install <app>          Install the specified app
     uninstall <app>        Uninstall the specified app
     publish                Publish this app

+    settings <app> [field]                     Get app settings
+    settings set <app> <field> <value>         Set a value settings unset <app> <field>               Unset a value

     workspace list               List workspaces on this account workspace create <name>      Create a new workspace with this name workspace delete <name>      Delete this workspace
     workspace use <name>         Use a workspace to perform operations workspace promote <name>     Promote this workspace to master

-    render build     Build app

     setup eslint      Setup a local eslint environment

   Options: